 Of course, your product and/or range is fantastic, but what about the overall shopping experience you’re offering?
-With ViewPort, your customers can keep a close eye on their order status, from picking to delivery, and should they need to return their item, they can do this through the same portal.
+With ViewPort, offered by James and James Fulfilment, your customers can keep a close eye on their order status, from picking to delivery, and should they need to return their item, they can do this through the same portal.
 Convenience will forever be the customer’s friend.

 3. Christmas is coming early

 Perhaps it’s more of the same spirit-lifting spending or savvy planning, but many consumers will be getting ahead of the game with their Christmas shopping this year.
 If there is to be another lockdown and people miss out on seeing family for the festivities, we’ll likely see proactive gift buying and more sending of parcels.

 Three-quarters of global consumers aren’t planning to reduce their gift purchase expenditure, in fact – more than half (57%) still expect to make a purchase on big shopping days like Black Friday.
 With cost-efficiency being front-of-mind for this year’s Christmas celebrations, it’s likely that sales and discounts will be a key driving factor behind purchases.

 Q4 2020 is set to be a time of opportunity for online retailers.
 A seasonal peak of all peaks.
 So the question is, are you prepared for these extremes?
 You can realise further cost savings by outsourcing your Black Friday, Christmas (and everything in between and after) order fulfilment.
 Why?
 Because you won’t be investing in space, staff or software that will then sit idle for the rest of the year.